ruyadorno/path-complete-extname/README.md

 ## About

-This module contains only the necessary logic for the [Node.js](http://nodejs.org/) native method `path.extname` adapted to get complete extension names.
+This module contains the native implementation of [Node.js](http://nodejs.org/) `path.extname` method adapted to get complete extension names.

 ### Example